 Common Signs and Symptoms

-Dyscalculia is still an under researched subject, hence, there is no single definite measure of symptoms involved.
-Till date observations suggest that symptoms of this math disability varies with age.
+Dyscalculia is still an under-researched subject, hence, there is no single definite measure of symptoms involved.
+Till date observations suggest that symptoms of this math disability vary with age.
 As the child grows, the perspective towards math also changes.
-Severity may alter as the time goes.
+Severity may alter as time goes.

 - Poor understanding of the signs +, -, ÷ and x, or may confuse these mathematical symbols.

 - Difficulties in memorizing arithmetic facts.
 Difficulty in memorizing simple addition, subtraction, multiplication, and division

 - Difficulty with times tables.

 - Difficulty analyzing the connection between roman numerals and numbers.